DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### 2.2.
 Update the job file<a name="2.2"></a>

-Edit the example.nomad and change the file to this and save as webapp.nomad:
+Edit the example.nomad, open the webapp.nomad file in Jobs folder here in Git and copy the content of webapp.nomad to your example.nomad on the Nomad server.

 On the field ```datacenters = ["DATACENTER"]``` substitute the variable DATACENTER with the datacenter specified in the server.hcl. (if it wasn't changed, it is ```dc1```)